 Price Trends

-In February 2026, container shipping rates from China to the UK/EU are continuing a downward trajectory due to weak pre- and post-CNY demand, likely ranging between $2,100-$3,000 per FEU (40-foot equivalent unit) for the China-to-Northern Europe route (including the UK).
-This reflects softening from January levels:
+In early March 2026, container shipping rates from China to the UK are showing signs of volatility and upward pressure due to the Iran conflict, with rates likely ranging between $4,500-$6,500 per FEU (40-foot equivalent unit) for the China-to-Northern Europe route (including the UK).
+This marks a sharp reversal from the softening seen in February ($2,100-$3,000/FEU), driven by rerouting and risk premiums:

 Route Changes